Working Group Public Health Ethics

 Verina Wild

-What ist Public Health Ethics ?
+What is Public Health Ethics ?

 Public health ethics deals with all topics in the field of public health, i.e. population-related health, from an ethical perspective.
 It incorporates empirical findings, e.g. from the fields of public health, sociology, medicine, psychology and politics, and also works empirically itself (e.g. by means of qualitative interviews).
 It always includes normative theories and concepts (e.g. from the fields of political philosophy, theories of justice, ethics) and discusses ethical values and possible tensions.